openaustralia/planningalerts/app/views/atdis/_guidance.md

 When you have completed steps 1-7 successfully you should be ready to submit your feed for compliance testing.

-When you are ready please contact NSW Planning & Environment and let them know.
+When you are ready please let NSW Planning & Environment know by emailing them at [eplanning@planning.nsw.gov.au](mailto:eplanning@planning.nsw.gov.au) with the subject "ATDIS".

 Please provide them with: